yuxng/MDP_Tracking/README.md

 5. For testing, use MOT_test.m

+We provide our own detection using SubCNN [1] on the 2D MOT 2015 dataset [here](https://drive.google.com/open?id=0B4WdmTHU8V7VeVlISVhMNjQ3N1k).

 Important: make sure libsvm-3.20 in the 3rd_party directory is used.
 Other versions of libsvm may not be compatible with the code.

 ### Usage on the KITTI tracking dataset